10 Best Herbal Teas For Frizzy Hair

 salvia officinalis tea

-Salvia officinalis, commonly known as sage, is a versatile herb that has been traditionally used in herbal teas for its potential benefits for hair health.
+Salvia officinalis, commonly known as sage, is a traditional herbal plant that has been used for centuries for its various health benefits, including its potential to improve hair health.

 10. Silybum marianum